firebolt-db/godocs/docs/Guides/integrations/business-intelligence/setting-up-tableau-desktop-jdbc-to-firebolt.md

 grand_parent: Integrations
 ---

-# Connecting Tableau to Firebolt
+# Connect Tableau to Firebolt

 Tableau is a leading data visualization and business intelligence platform that allows anyone to see and understand their data.
 When connected to Firebolt, Tableau delivers sub-second query speeds on live connections, thus enabling truly interactive analytics experiences without needing to compromise on data volume, freshness, or latency.